treybourgeois/nss_capstone_2021/README.md

   - acidity levels across oceans
   - sea rise and any other general global warming sea level temp trends
   - compare other oceans over time and see if the Pacific ocean has changed in temperature at a different rate to other bodies of water.
-  - *zoning coordinates CSV*?? see if this is useful at all somehow with json
+  - *zoning coordinates CSV*?? see if this is useful at all somehow with geojson

 3. Wildlife/Ecosystems/Extenction Threat
 - Who has been most affected by coral bleaching, pull in tables to analyze, compare and contrast